cakephp/docs/en/getting-started/cakephp-conventions.rst

 -  The Helper class **BestEverHelper** would be found in a file named **BestEverHelper.php**

 Each file would be located in the appropriate folder in your app folder.
+You have to pay attention that, if your /webroot folder includes a folder with the same name as your class (ie.YourClassName, you will be directed to /webroot/yourClassName folder, not to your class controller.

 Model and Database Conventions
 ==============================